 H.1.
 Can I take courses at other universities?

 You need what is called a "letter of permission" (see the registrar forms page).
-You can't take any of your core (CS/MATH/BUS) courses at another school (rare exceptions have been made for medical reasons)
+Normally, you can't take any of your core (required) UW courses (CS/MATH) at another school (except under extraordinary circumstances, e.g., for medical reasons).
+For WLU required courses, contact a Laurier advisor.

 H.2.
 Can I go on an exchange program?

-- More information is available on the Math exchange page.
+- More information on UW exchange is available on the Math exchange page.

 - You typically need an average above 70%.